wp-plugins/livepress/readme.txt

 1. Upload the `author-avatars` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Enable and configure the widget as usual on the Design / Widgets page.

+== Changelog ==

+Version 0.2:

+*    Widget: added avatar preview image to the control panel
+*    Widget: added option to link the user/avatar to their respective "author page"
+*    Widget: hiddenusers also allows user ids now (e.g. 1 for "admin")
+*    Refactored the plugin to use Alex Tingle's MultiWidget class

 == Screenshots ==